e7711bbear/e7711bbear.github.io/pirates-way/pirates-way.md

 [pagebreak]

-In case the step is being difficult to be adopted, you are looking at different scenarios that has to be evaluated with all the nuances of the team dynamic:
+In case the step is being difficult to be adopted, you are looking at different scenarios that has to be evaluated with all the nuances of the team's dynamic:

 - The step was too big -> Cut out part of it, move it back to your steps backlog
 - The team needs more time -> Be patient with them, repeat and reinforce why the step matters
 - The step didn't work out -> Remind people that this is always a potential outcome, revert the step and reinforce that this journey is still worthwhile.
 Revisit your process definition cycle as you're likely not incorporating enough of the teams dynamic in your design.

-What you don't do, is defend your process against all odds and data, because that means you're blinded by your love affair.
+What you don't do is, defend your process against all odds and data, because that means you're blinded by your love affair.

 @#$uxvsui$#@